MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/network-topology-and-connectivity.md

 ### Design recommendations

 - Enable a [Service Endpoint for Azure Storage](/azure/storage/common/storage-network-security?toc=%2Fazure%2Fvirtual-network%2Ftoc.json&tabs=azure-portal#grant-access-from-a-virtual-network) within the VNet if you need to keep the public IP address of the storage account available.
 The service endpoint routes traffic from the VNet through an optimal path to the Azure Storage service.
 The identities of the subnet and the virtual network are also transmitted with each request.
 Administrators can then configure network rules for the storage account that allow requests to be received from specific subnets in a VNet.

-- For best performance, your Logic App/Function App should use a storage account in the same region, which reduces latency
+- For best performance, your Logic App/Function App should use a storage account in the same region, which reduces latency.

 - Use [private endpoints](/azure/storage/common/storage-private-endpoints) for Azure Storage accounts to allow clients on a virtual network (VNet) to securely access data over a Private Link.

 - Different private endpoints should be created for each table, queue and blob storage service.

 ## Network design for App Service Environments